 - Order fulfillment

-- Customer training/service
+- Customer service/training

 - etc.

-Let’s go through an example of how to implement, optimize, and automate a traffic loop.
-Take a look at the chart below …
+Let’s walk through an example of implementing, optimizing, and further automating a traffic loop.
+Take a look at the illustration below …

-Increase Reach & Visibility Online
+Increase Reach & Visibility

 Useful Tips & Ideas